NYCCAOSA

 commit to active participation in NYCCAOSA for at least one year following the course.

-** Levels 1 and 3 are expected to run this year.
+** Level1 1 is expected to run this year.